Skip to main content

 Behavioral and lifestyle interventions: These interventions include managing fluid and fiber consumption, laxatives, biofeedback, lifting ergonomics, constipation prevention with diet and fluid intake, toilet use “retraining”, smoking cessation, and weight management.

-Pelvic floor muscle rehabilitation: ObGyn physical therapy: in-clinic and at-home training and education to teach you how to use your pelvic floor muscles correctly and increase pelvic floor muscle strength, which can help improve problems associated with bowel incontinence.
+Pelvic floor rehabilitation: Pelvic floor physical therapy: in-clinic and at-home training and education to teach you how to use your pelvic floor muscles correctly and increase pelvic floor muscle strength, which can help improve problems associated with bowel incontinence.
 Chronic constipation is also addressed at this time.

-Neuromodulation.
-Sacral nerve stimulation, or neuromodulation, has proven successful for some women with fecal incontinence.
-Similar to a pacemaker for the heart, this treatment targets the communication problems between the brain and the nerves that control the bowel and the bladder neuromodulator is one device of many we use to improve this communication and better control bladder and bowel contractions.
+Neuromodulation: Sacral nerve stimulation, or neuromodulation, has proven successful for some women with fecal incontinence.
+Similar to a pacemaker for the heart, this treatment targets the communication problems between the brain and the nerves that control the bowel and the bladder.

 An estimated 30% of women treated for overactive bladder/urge incontinence also improve their bowel concerns.